 The lace-up bootie helps to keep the brace properly centered and aligned on your foot.
 It has a highly breathable air-mesh tongue that is soft and won’t irritate the top of your foot.
 I lace it up snuggly, but not too tight in order to keep it comfortable.
 The bottom of the bootie covers your foot from the Achilles tendon to the back of your foot with an opening for your heel.
 When lacing up the inner bootie, you want to be on the lookout for folds in the fabric that can cause discomfort inside a low hiker or trail running shoe.
 Pull the sides of the bootie up to make the folds disappear.

 While it looks like it might trap a lot of heat and cause your feet to sweat, I’ve found the opposite even in hot and humid weather.
-I’ve worn the ASO Ankle brace for 10 hours at a time, hiking vigorously throughout, and not noticed any unusual sweat production or damp socks, beyond the norm.
+I’ve worn the ASO Ankle brace for 10 hours at a time, hiking vigorously throughout, and have not noticed any unusual sweat production or damp socks, beyond the norm.
 The ankle brace including the inner bootie is made with a soft and slippery nylon so blisters are not a problem either.
 In fact, if you’re prone to heel blisters, you might want to try the ankle brace as a means to prevent them!

 Figure 8 Stabilizing Straps